 Squamous Cell Carcinoma

-Squamous Cell Carcinoma (SCC) is a tumor that occurs in your cat’s skin cells.
+Squamous cell carcinoma (SCC) is a tumor that occurs in your cat’s skin cells.
 Tumors can develop anywhere that these cells are present, including the nail bed, eyelid, nose, eye corners, and even ear tips.
-SCC tends to develop in areas of your cat’s body that have few hairs or are lightly pigmented.
+SCC tends to develop in areas of your cat’s body that have few hairs or hairs that are lightly pigmented.

 SCCs usually present as a sole lesion on one single location.
 There is one type of SCC called multicentric squamous cell carcinoma that can present itself in multiple locations throughout your cat’s body.
 This condition is known as Bowen’s Disease and is rare in cats.